A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Introduction

 \subsection{Related Work}

 One of the conventional target character identification methods in the literature is based on the power spectrum density analysis (PSDA) of the received SSVEP signal \cite{PSDAmethod}, in which the SNRs of the components of the stimulus frequencies are calculated and then the frequency of the highest SNR is selected as the final prediction.
-The minimum energy combination (MEC) method \cite{mec_first} linearly combines the SSVEP signals from multiple EEG channels to enhance the identification performance (i.e. prediction accuracy and ITR) by minimizing the energy of the undesired SSVEP component.
-Another method is the canonical correlation analysis (CCA) (we call this method as ``Standard-CCA" throughout this paper) in \cite{lin2006frequency}, which
+The minimum energy combination (MEC) method \cite{mec_first} linearly combines the SSVEP signals from multiple EEG channels to enhance the identification performance by minimizing the energy of the undesired SSVEP component.
+Another method is the canonical correlation analysis (CCA) (we call this method as ``Standard-CCA" throughout this paper) in \cite{lin2006frequency}, which measures the maximal correlation between the SSVEP signal (of the optimal channel combination yielding that maximum) and the reference of a flickering frequency of interest (of the optimal harmonics combination yielding that maximum).
+Then, the frequency of the largest maximal correlation is selected as the final prediction.
+Standard-CCA generally demonstrates better ITR performance than PSDA and MEC methods \cite{lin2006frequency,mec-cca-comp}.
+Aforementioned methods do not incorporate individual data, but incorporating provides a significant ITR performance improvement as noted in \cite{extended-cca2}.
+Therefore, many extensions of Standard-CCA are developed to that end such as ITCCA \cite{it-cca} and the combination of Standard-CCA with ITCCA yielding the method Extended-CCA \cite{extended-cca,extended-cca2}.
+Among those extensions, Extended-CCA and its improved version m-Extended-CCA are reported to outperform the others \cite{all_cca_comp, cca-jfpm}.